The Twilight Zone: Home media

 Fremantle Media released a box set for each season of The Twilight Zone on both DVD and Blu-ray over 2011 and early 2012.
 These sets received high praise and won an award from The Guardian for Best Special Features of 2011.
-These Blu-rays and DVDs are multi-region and so can be played around the world.
+These Blu-rays and DVDs are multi-region and can be played around the world.

 Radio

-In 2002, the BBC engaged producer Carl Amari to license the rights from the Rod Serling Estate to turn the TV series into a weekly radio drama series for BBC Radio 4 Extra which in turn was purchased and distributed by CBS Enterprises in the US.
-The series features Stacy Keach in Rod Serling's role as narrator and each 40-minute audio drama includes a Hollywood celebrity in the starring role.
+In 2002, the BBC engaged producer Carl Amari to license the rights from the Rod Serling Estate to turn the TV series into a weekly radio drama series for BBC Radio 4 Extra, which was purchased and distributed by CBS Enterprises in the US.
+The series features Stacy Keach in Rod Serling's role as narrator.
+Each 40-minute audio drama includes a Hollywood celebrity in the starring role.
 Some of the stars include Jim Caviezel, Blair Underwood, Jason Alexander, Jane Seymour, Lou Diamond Phillips, Luke Perry, Michael York, Sean Astin, and Ernie Hudson.
 The episodes air nationally on hundreds of radio stations and Sirius/XM, and are available for download.